vworo/ObjectOfYourAffectionCPP/README.md

 ### Info
 An program showcasing the use of objects.

-This was a coding exercise provided by Codeacademy's C++ for Programmers course.
+This was a coding exercise provided by Codecademy's C++ for Programmers course.

 ### Instructions